 You can use LinearB each step of the way and drive continuous improvement in your teams.
 With our benchmarks and metrics, you can measure your performance and identify places to improve.
 With our Team Goals, you can set specific goals that will keep your teams focused and motivated to get better, and our WorkerB bot will help you drive progress toward those goals.

 Although LinearB does a lot, we’ve made sure it’s super easy to get started.
-To see how quickly you can start leveraging engineering metrics to improve your development teams’ processes, reach out to schedule a demo.
+To see how quickly you can start leveraging engineering metrics to improve your development teams’ processes, reach out to schedule a demo or learn more from one of our customers.